rafalcode/phase/src/scriptfiles/README3.txt

 But also, it's pretty hard to see what's being done, because ostrstream is just discarded pretty much.
 The value of interest is idstring, which is a normal char*o the incredible thing is, that the delcaration/function seems to operate on idstring.
 COde looks flimsy.

+Well I'd got to a fairly low level of warnings, and went about cleaning up Haplotype.{h,c}pp and things were OK.

+Then suddenly I hit something that had occurred before and had never been able to work out.
+It's the TNT habit of including tnt/version.h when version.h is in the current directory.

+Well maybe when it's included form the directory above it. but I wasn't even touching this!

+Indeed!
+I wne tover to an untouched version, and all of a sudden this error is rearign its head!
+But the truth is I don't know how these relative paths ont he include actuallyworked in the firt place!
+What's going on?